 Currently I am working for the European Commission at the European Joint Research Centre, developing tools and methodologies allowing to assess climate change impacts along the European and global coastlines.
 Our group is carrying out multidisciplinary work, which covers the whole spectrum from hazard, to impact and adaptation, including large-scale numerical modeling of waves and ocean circulation, large exposure datasets and impact assessment methodologies.

 Since 2014 I have been appointed Ass.
 Professor position in the University of the Aegean, Greece (non-paid leave) and I am regularly invited speaker at expert meetings of the United Nations Conference on Trade and Development (UNCTAD) and the European Commission.

-Check here for latest paper and dataset with projections of extreme storm surge levels in Europe
+Check here for paper and dataset with projections of extreme sea levels in Europe

-Click here for latest paper and code for non stationary extreme value statistics
+Click here for paper and code for non stationary extreme value statistics

 Click here to go to the page of my GUI application to process timestack images for wave run up measurements on the coastal zone